HersheyTaichou/CodeBible/content/Office 365/2 Tenant/Azure AD Connect.md

-# Azure AD Connect
+---
+title: Microsoft Entra Connect
+description: Entra ID sync utility from Microsoft
+---

-This utility is installed on an on-prem server, typically a domain controller, and used to link and sync the on-prem accounts with the Entra ID accounts and mailboxes.
+#Microsoft-Entra-Connect is installed on an on-prem server, typically a domain controller, and used to link and sync the on-prem accounts with the Entra ID accounts and mailboxes.

 This allows you to use one password for local AD and cloud-hosted accounts.